hezedu/history-navigation-vue/src/readme.md

 features:
 - title: Multi-Page Architecture
   details: Keep all previous pages alive.
 Solve the pain point of the single-page apps with only one page alive.
-- title: Tabbar Mode
+- title: Support Tabbar
   details: Go back to the initial state of history and switch to a new page, It achieves native-like features.
-- title: Transition Effects
+- title: Support Modal
-  details: Accurately identify push/back/replace behaviors, and have corresponding settable page transition effects.
+  details: Support unlimited custom modal, which can be closed by pressing the back key.

 footer: MIT Licensed | Copyright © 2021 hezedu